Are you looking to replace the cartridge and stylus on your SL-1200 turntable? These highly sought-after record players offer unmatched sound.

 - Super easy to set up, as it attaches to the tonearm with just two screws

-- Durable cartridge with replaceable stylus (six replacement options)
+- Durable cartridge with a replaceable stylus (six replacement options)

 - Low distortion